Aluminum Titanate Sprue Bushing for Low Pressure Aluminum Casting Machines

 • Chamfered edges at inlet and outlet to reduce local erosion

-• Match to aluminum titanate riser tubes, launder segments or filter boxes
+• Match to aluminum titanate riser tubes, launder segments, or filter boxes

 Related Products